-When receiving day-to-day care in an Advocate hospital or a partner long-term care facility, Advocate Hospice provides extra services and staff like:
+When receiving day-to-day care in an Advocate hospital or a partner long-term care facility, Advocate Hospice provides extra services and staff including:

 Your hospice team can also provide respite care so that caregivers can have a little time away from the day-to-day requirements of caring for a loved one in hospice care.
 The patient can be placed in a nursing home for a predetermined number of days while continuing to receive care from the hospice team.

 It's not always easy to bring up the subject of hospice to assist with the care of a loved one or friend.
 Advocate Hospice has developed tools to help you with these conversations.
-When support is needed after a loved on dies, were here to help too.
+When support is needed after a loved on dies, we're here to help too.
 Here are some resources that can help:

 To understand how Advocate Hospice can help you, our staff is available for a personal visit to answer your questions and concerns.
 To arrange for a hospice visit, make a referral, or request additional information on services, patient rights or volunteer opportunities, please call our north office at 847.318.1072 or our south office at 630.963.6800.